mbr4477/blog-jekyll/topic/maximum-likelihood-model-fit.md

 These algorithms follow a series of steps designed to estimate the parameter values required to make the model line up with the observed data.

-The dataset describes our problem *emprically*&mdash;implicitly through a set of unstructured observations.
+The dataset describes our problem *empirically*&mdash;implicitly through a set of unstructured observations.
 This becomes handy when we struggle to define our task *theoretically*&mdash;explicitly through an equation or other structured form.
 Here's a few examples to illustrate the difference: